juju/docs/src/en/reference-constraints.md

-Title: Constraints | Reference
+Title: Juju constraints | Reference
 TODO:  Add constraints info for Oracle and Rackspace

-# Constraints
+# Juju constraints

-Constraints set minimum requirements on the instances that are created on behalf of Juju.
-They are usually passed as options to commands that provision a new machine (such as `bootstrap`, `deploy`, and `add-machine`).
-The [Using constraints][charms-constraints] page describes how this is done.
+Constraints are minimum requirements for machines that are created on behalf of Juju.
+They are passed as options to commands that either provision a new machine directly or are set as defaults for new machines at the controller, model, or application level.

-## Satisfying constraints

-So each constraint defines a minimum value for a characteristic of a machine.
-One way of looking at this is that Juju will provision the least expensive machine that fulfils the criteria specified by the Juju operator.

-Note that the resulting machine may exceed these specifications if the backing cloud is unable to satisfy them precisely.
-If a constraint cannot be satisfied by the cloud then no machine will be provisioned, and an error will be emitted (and show up in the output to `juju status`).

-Constraint defaults can be set on a per-controller basis, on a per-model basis (`set-model-constraints`), or on a per-application basis (`set-constraints`).
-Constraints set on the environment or on an application can be viewed by using the get- constraints command.
-In addition, you can specify constraints when executing a command by using the `--constraints` flag (for commands that support it).

-Constraints specified on the environment and an application will be combined to determine the full list of constraints on the machine(s) to be provisioned by the command.
-Application-specific constraints will override environment-specific constraints, which override the juju default constraints.

-Constraints are specified as key value pairs separated by an equals sign, with multiple constraints delimited by a space.
+This reference page lists all the constraints that can be used with Juju.

+For in-depth coverage and examples see the
+[Using constraints][charms-constraints] page in the user guide.

 ## Generic constraints

  - `arch`
     Architecture.
 Values include 'amd64', 'arm', 'i386', 'arm64', or 'ppc64'.
 A
     null value indicates any architecture.

  - `cores`
     Effective CPU cores.

  - `cpu-power`
     Abstract CPU power.
 100 units is roughly equivalent to "a single 2007-era